The H.E.A.L. Act

 What is the H.E.A.L.
 Act?

 The H.E.A.L.
-Act is a people‑first plan that gives every American a fair chance to thrive.
+Act is a people‑first plan that gives every American a fair chance to thrive by tackling the root cause of the affordability crisis.
 It stands for high-quality Health Care, Education, Access to Government & Fair Markets, and a Living Wage.

 - Choice in Health Care: You can keep your private or employer‑sponsored insurance or enroll in the free high-quality public plan.
 The public option covers doctor visits, hospital care, mental‑health care, prescriptions, IVF and gender‑affirming care.
 Enrollees pay no premiums or deductibles [3] .
 Those who stay with private insurance see their costs fall because the public option negotiates lower prices across the board.

-- Education & Childcare: Free high-quality childcare and pre‑K (average childcare costs are $13,128 per child per year [4] ), before‑ and after‑school programs that keep kids safe and engaged while parents work, and tuition‑free public colleges and trade schools (current in‑state tuition averages $9,750 and total cost of attendance averages $27,146 [5] ).
+- Education & Childcare: Free high-quality childcare and pre‑K (childcare costs in Chicago are about $30,000 to $35,000 per child per year [4] ), before‑ and after‑school programs that keep kids safe and engaged while parents work, and tuition‑free public colleges and trade schools (current in‑state tuition averages about $27,000 per year [5] ).

 - Access to Government & Fair Markets: One person, one vote—end the Electoral College and use ranked‑choice voting for federal races.
 Replace lifetime seats with 10‑year public elections, ban Super Pac, PAC, and lobbyist money and replace it with public funding and real‑time financial disclosures, require congress to disclose quarterly reports and hold town halls, fill open seats fast.
 Everyone’s first $30,000 of income is tax‑free, and tax rates only rise for any income over 1 million annually.
 We break up monopolies because they raise cost for all of us from groceries to housing and this will ensure that small businesses can compete and markets stay fair.